 Whole wheat pita bread that is hearty, soft and puffed up.
 This simple and easy recipe will give you perfect pockets every single time, while keeping it wholesome and delicious.

-These pitas are great with Butter Bean Mash Dip.
+These pitas are great with White Bean Hummus.

 Whole Wheat Pita Bread